rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 stemmer3 = Stemmer('lemmatize').stemmer
 ```

-And their performance is shown below: (Note that lemmatize needs the type of word 'v' to perform well, and is much slower than the others)
+And their performance is shown below:

 ```python
 some_words=['applied', 'cars', 'written', 'done', 'painting']